emmamosinyan/dashboard-api/README.md

 You can follow the steps below to run the app.

 - Clone this GitHub repository.
-- Go to dashboard-api directory
+- Go to dashboard-api-main directory
 - run **npm i** command
 - run **npm start** to start the server